ShenzhenYAO/sastools/README.md

 simple d3 v4 tree diagram.
 *********************************************************************************************
+commit 15:108a
+1. make customized link (custlink() in component.js)
+2. make changes in MakeChangeTree(), return nodeUpdate (an d3 obj of nodes shown in the tree not including those hidden)

 commit 14:107a

 1. two boxes, left for text, right for tree diagram.
 The tree diagram zoom in/out function is adapted